zixuan75/new-react-progress-bar/README.md

 The project still doesn't work on phones but we're trying to fix that.
 Some of the contents that you see on computers overflow on phones.

 **Note:** This won't work on phones because some of our content is too wide so sometimes it just won't work.

+To run it, you can go to [this link](https://v559i.csb.app/).
+Or, you can do it (Linux only) by installing NodeJS (>= 6.0.0) and NPM (>= 5.2.0).

+Then run: `npx create-react-app my-app' (not`npm`).
+Delete all the my-app directories and replace them with these directories.
+Remove the ones that don't contain JS, CSS or HTML.
+Then start npm by running`npm start`.
+Go to localhost:8000 and you're done!